 Why is compensation benchmarking an important best practice?

 Controlling compensation plans help companies control costs.
-Compensation benchmarking is an important best practice that helps senior leaders define salaries and benefits, attract top talent and keep morale among existing employees high.
+Compensation benchmarking is an important best practice that helps senior leaders define salaries and benefits, attract top talent, and keep morale among existing employees high.

 How does compensation benchmarking help set salary ranges?

 Compensation benchmarking analyzes internal job descriptions and compares them to external roles.
-With this approach, a company can set salary ranges and use market averages for salaries to define minimum, midpoint and maximum pay grades.
+With this approach, a company can set salary ranges and use market averages for salaries to define minimum, midpoint, and maximum pay grades.

 What are the ways to decide the companies for benchmarking in salary surveys?

+Tracking current salary trends can be difficult for an HR professional who already has a full plate of duties.
+HR often turns to salary consultants who select the best competitive matches and maintain databases of competitive statistics.
 If you must conduct benchmarking on your own, consider these approaches.
 If your business hasn’t matured into its vision, choose competitors you want to emulate.
-Look for companies in the same industry with processes you want to echo.
+Look for companies in the same industry with processes you want to emulate.
 Or look at benefits programs in locales with an active job market.